ThangLeQuoc/vietnamese-provinces-database/README.md

 The Vietnamese Government may issues decree time to time to change the administrative unit structure.
 You can track the latest issued decrees [here][decree issued page].

-This dataset will be gradually updated to keep up with the latest **effected** decree.
+This dataset will be gradually updated to keep up with the latest **effective** decree.
 To check the status of your dataset and how to keep the dataset up-to-date, see section [How to update the existing dataset?](#how-to-update-the-existing-dataset).

 The following tables contains the list of issued decree, its effected date from, tracked from the earliest version of this dataset.